-- A. Examine substrates and conditions, with Applicator present, for compliance with requirements for maximum moisture content and other conditions affecting performance of the Work. - B. Verify suitability of substrates, including surface conditions and compatibility, with existing finishes and primers. - C. Proceed with coating application only after unsatisfactory conditions have been corrected. - 1.
+- A. Examine substrates and conditions, with Applicator present, for compliance with requirements for maximum moisture content and other conditions affecting performance of the Work. - B. Maximum Moisture Content of Substrates: When measured with an electronic moisture meter as follows: - 1.
+Wood: 15 percent. - C. Verify suitability of substrates, including surface conditions and compatibility, with existing finishes and primers. - D. Proceed with coating application only after unsatisfactory conditions have been corrected. - 1.
 Application of coating indicates acceptance of surfaces and conditions.